Updated July 19th 2023

-Albariño and Alvarinho pair well with a wide range of foods, especially from the sea.
-This grape variety gives high quality fresh white wines with high acidity, which is ideal for pairing with fish and shellfish.
-Albariño and Alvarinho food pairing also includes cheese, vegetarian dishes and - believe it or not - pork.
-In this wine guide you will learn more about how to best pair Albariño and Alvarinho with food.
+Albariño, also called Alvarinho, pairs well with a wide range of foods, especially from the sea.
+This grape variety gives high quality fresh white wines with high acidity and citrus aroma, which is ideal for pairing with fish and shellfish.
+Albariño food pairing also includes cheese, vegetarian dishes and - believe it or not - pork.
+In this wine guide you will learn more about how to best pair Albariño with food.

 Albariño and Alvarinho give dry white wines that are characterized by high acidity, crisp minerality and aromas of citrus and flowers.
 Aromas of stone fruits, such as peach and nectarine, are also common.
 The grape is know for giving high quality wines with a medium to full-bodied profile.

 This grape is mostly grown in Spain and Portugal.
-It is called Albariño in Spain and Alvarinho in Portugal.
 In Spain it is grown on the coast of Galicia in the Rías Baixas region.
-In Portugal it is mostly grown in Monção and Melgaço in the Vinho Verde region, in the Northwest part of the country.
-The Portuguese and Spanish vineyards are very close to each other.
+In Portugal it is mostly grown in Monção e Melgaço, within the Vinho Verde region in the Northwest part of the country.
+The Portuguese and Spanish vineyards are geographically close to each other.
 Only the Miño/Minho river divides the regions.

 Alvarinho is the star grape of Vinho Verde wines.
-Vinho Verde is not a grape variety or a blend, but a region in northern Portugal.
-Alvarinho is often blended with Loureiro, Trajadura, or other grapes to make Vinho Verde wines.
+Vinho Verde is not a grape variety or a blend, but a region in northern Portugal bordering the Galicia region of Spain.
+Alvarinho is often blended with Loureiro, Trajadura, and other grapes to make Vinho Verde blends.

 Albariño and Alvarinho are the same grape variety, but grown in different countries.
-The question is if the wines taste the same or if there is any difference?
+The question is: do the wines taste the same or is there is any difference?

 Albariño / Alvarinho has some similarities with Chardonnay, but the wines can also be quite different.